 - a physical illness, such as heart or lung disease

 Anxiety affects your thoughts, feelings, mood, and body.

 Anxiety or fear of a specific situation can trigger many of these symptoms.
-Some people get anxiety disorders when the symptoms happen without a known cause.
+Some people experience anxiety without a cause.

 - feeling edgy or restless